auth0/go-auth0/MIGRATION_GUIDE.md

 Previously, when retrying requests the SDK would retry only for 429 status codes, waiting until the time indicated by the `X-RateLimit-Reset` header and would not have a maximum number of requests (i.e would retry infinitely).

 Now, by default the SDK will retry 429 status codes and request errors that are deemed to be recoverable, and will retry a maximum of 2 times.
-The SDK will instead use an exponential backoff with a minimum time of 250 milliseconds, and a maximum delay time of 10 seconds and consult the `X-Ratelimit-Reset` header to ensure that the next request will pass.
+The SDK will instead use an exponential backoff with a minimum time of 250 milliseconds, and a maximum delay time of 10 seconds and consult the `X-RateLimit-Reset` header to ensure that the next request will pass.

 This logic can be customised by using the `management.WithRetries` helper, and can be disabled using the `management.WithNoRetries` method.